-If the E21 Person was killed, the E69 Death event should also be instantiated as an E7 Activity.
-The E69 Death or perishing of other living beings should be documented using E64 the death of Senator Paul Wellstone
+If a person is killed, their death should be instantiated as E69 Death and as E7 Activity.
+The death or perishing of other living beings should be documented using E64 End of Existence.

-End of Existence.

-• the murder of Julius Caesar (E69,E7)
+the murder of Julius Caesar (E69,E7)